September 29, 2019

-Now in its fourth year, the Expat Insider survey is the largest of its kind.
-InterNations draws on its 2.8 million members and surveys over 12,500 people from 166 nationalities living in 188 countries or territories.
+Now in its sixth year, the Expat Insider survey is the largest of its kind.
+InterNations draws on its 3.6 million members and surveys over 20,000 expats from 182 nationalities living in 187 countries or territories.

 - Find remote jobs at companies genuinely committed to remote working

-InterNations uses its members’ answers to rank 65 destinations on how expat residents feel towards their home away home.
-The survey uses 40 individual factors that influence an expat’s experience of living in a foreign country including safety and security, family life, finances, travel and transport options, ease of settling in and average working hours.
+InterNations uses its members’ answers to rank 64 destinations on how expat residents feel towards their home away from home.
+The survey uses 48 individual factors that influence an expat’s experience of living in a foreign country including safety and security, family life, finances, travel and transport options, ease of settling in and average working hours.

 Best and the worst countries for expats

-While there has been a lot of change at the top of the ranking, at the bottom it’s the usual suspects.
-Ongoing financial problems in Greece mean it is ranked as the worst country for expats.
+While there has been change at the top of the ranking, at the bottom it’s the usual suspects.
+Seven out of the 10 worst-rated countries were already in the bottom 10 in 2018.

-The Expat Insider survey was conducted by InterNations during February and March 2017.
-Participants were asked to assess up to 43 factors concerning various aspects of life abroad on a scale of one to seven.
+Participants were asked to assess up to 48 factors concerning various aspects of life abroad on a scale of one to seven.
 The mean values were then calculated to create the below ranking of the best countries for expats.